KhronosGroup/KTX-Software/tools/ktxtools_mainpage.md

  SPDX-License-Identifier: Apache-2.0
 -->

-There are two sets of tools: a new set with a unified front end, @ref ktx, and an older set of individual tools.
-Both are documented here.
+There is now a single set of tools invoked via a unified front end, `ktx`.

 ktx Overview
 ------------